Who can join First Rate Credit Union?

 How do I apply for a loan?

 Just fill in a Loan Application form and send it to the office.
-Forms are available on the internet or direct from the office.
+Forms are available on the internet or directly from the office.

 Are there any penalties for early loan repayment?